chu-mirror/probs/POJ/note.md

 - 1002_1: my quicksort wasn't accepted by POJ, why?
 - 1002_1: passed after a little optimization on quicksort
 - hint: the maintenance should be done one by one
+- 1004: it seems like the float values allocated by stack in newer version of GCC are initialized